When will Enterprise Architect 13.5 be released officially?

 In which countries are the localized data centers for Pro Cloud?

-Sparx Systems has some demonstration Pro Cloud Server instances on servers residing in Australia, UK and USA among others.
+Sparx Systems has some demonstration Pro Cloud Server instances on servers residing in Australia, the UK and the USA, among others.
 We support and encourage you to run your own Pro Cloud Server instances within your own network to maximize the control and security of your data.

 Is there an easy way to delete all the review posts and model mail?
 We release the model (EAP file) to various customers for reference and don’t want them to see all of that internal discussion.